Skip to content

 • Recover a destroyed note — deletion is permanent

-• Prevent expiry — 24h maximum lifetime, enforced server-side
+• Prevent expiry — configurable lifetime (1 hour to 30 days), enforced server-side

 • Access your account without your password — we don't store it in recoverable form